top of page

 • Are you only on-line?

 Yes, our team (Brie- my lovely admin assistant, and I) only work on-line.
 If you’d like a bespoke workplace consultancy service or looking for a speaker for an event, we are able to arrange a phone call.
 Otherwise, please send us an email- Brie is very helpful and responsive!
+For some folk, therapy and assessments is best done in person (ie- face to face) For your safety and wellbeing, I recommend in-person professional care if you: Are experiencing thoughts of suicide or self-harm, or are concerned about your safety or the safety of others Are experiencing active psychosis or require crisis services Are managing an acute eating disorder such as anorexia or bulimia that requires close medical monitoring Are seeking treatment for a complex personality disorder/s.

 • Who do you see?

-I am happy to see anyone aged 16 and over who think they might have an autistic and/or ADHD neurotype.
+I am happy to see anyone aged 18 and over who think they might have an autistic and/or ADHD neurotype.

 • What are your work days and business hours?